nchitere/nchitere/README.md

 I’m a professional with a strong interest in data and a passion for using data to uncover insights and drive impactful outcomes.

-I’m certified as a Professional Data Scientist (DataCamp) and currently work as a Senior Data and Analytics Coordinator for a non-profit organization.
+I’m certified as a Professional Data Scientist (DataCamp) and currently work as a Specialist Analytics & Data Science.

 I’m eager to collaborate on data analysis and data science projects, leveraging my skills and experience to help organizations make informed, data-driven decisions and achieve meaningful results.